Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Mack cheers Max on just like they cheered on Kyshumu in the begining of the story but this time fighting side by side with him as his Cyber.Beast

-Lets go Max
+Lets go Max/Come on Max

-Come on Max

 At this point Max smiles maybe looking at his father

-- Airiona is reminded of Yahaira but realizes they are the same but different in their goals
+- Spike is reminded of Yahaira but realizes they are the same but different in their goals

   Max: Some compete for the love of the sport others for the glory/fame or money it brings.
 There also those that crave power or compete simply for the challenge it brings.
 For me, those are simply means to an end.
 At first, I thought I had something to prove to show the world that I could be the best which meant I needed to be the best.
 I wanted fame to be recgonized.
 But I reliezed it's not about me.
 I am fighting for everyone

-  Airiona: he's just like
+  Spike: he's just like

   [flashback]Bursun: Some fight for the love of the battle others for the glory/fame or money it brings.
 There also those that crave power or compete simply for the challenge it brings.
 For me, those are simply means to an end.
 All I want is to be able to live in peace.

-  Airiona: no he's different.
+  Spike: no he's different.
 He wants redefine what it means to be a Cybervator to show everyone that there are no limits.

   Max: I want to change the perception of who can be a cybervator.
 In the future will kids like Me won't be designated as fans and told they can't be a Cybervator because they will be able to point back to Me and say I can.

-  Airiona: Max is going to change the perception of who can be a cybervator in the future will kids like Max won't be designated as just fans and told they can't be a Cybervator because they will be able to point to Max and say I can.
+  Spike: Max is going to change the perception of who can be a cybervator in the future will kids like Max won't be designated as just fans and told they can't be a Cybervator because they will be able to point to Max and say I can.

   Image of Max standing with every one on mountain smiling facing his foe while Yahaira stands ahead of everyone frowning alone on a mountain facing his foe